patela23ATWIT/Employment-Treads-and-Salary-Analysis/README.md

 Tools:
 * Pandas to read, analyze, and visualize data.
-* Matplotlib to use visualization to get a better understand and further analyze the data.
+* Matplotlib to use visualization to get a better understanding and further analyze the data.
 * Scikit-learn to implement statistical modeling and machine learning.
 * Jupyter Notebook software to run code through the notebook.

-  ### Tools used with SciKit and Matplotlib:
+  ### Tools used within SciKit and Matplotlib:
-  * Data Splitting: Using the sklearn.model_selection, we split the data into a training and testing set.
+  * Data Splitting: Using the sklearn.model_selection, split the data into a training and testing set.
 After using the prediction method on the test.
-  * Linear Regression: Using the sklearn.linear_model, we can use the fit method to help draw a trendline between data points.
+  * Linear Regression: Using the sklearn.linear_model, use the fit method to help draw a trendline between data points.
-  * Visualization: Using matplotlib.pyplot, we can create graphs and plots in many different variations.
+  * Visualization: Using matplotlib.pyplot, create graphs and plots in many different variations.

  ## Results

+Throughout this analysis, many conclusions were drawn about a person's salary depending on the key factors of the dataset.
+First, let's take a look at salary discrepancies based on gender.
+In this dataset, it was found that the average male salary is $121,395.70 while the average female salary is $107,889.00.
+That's a difference between $13,506.70 in pay yearly between males and females on average.
+But to take a closer look at the differences in salary between gender groups, the focus is shifted to the top 50 males and females.
+The average salary of the top 50 males was $223,400.00 and $206,900.00 for the females but the difference is only greater now being at $16,500.00.
+Thus as we can see there is a significant gap between the salaries of males and females on average being over $10,000.00 a year.
+Although these results may be able to be explained within the dataset, after doing some more research it was found that there were roughly 300 more males with a Ph.D. and around 600 with a bachelor's than there are females within the dataset.
+So that could be a point where the dataset may have some bias within the random sample.
+It is also notable that there are 658 more males than females within this dataset.